Summer Assistantships

 Faculty Conflict of Interest Form

-Alpert Medical School (AMS) is committed to pursuing its mission and conducting its affairs in accordance with the highest professional and ethical standards.
+The Warren Alpert Medical School is committed to pursuing its mission and conducting its affairs in accordance with the highest professional and ethical standards.
 This commitment includes the avoidance and management of potential conflicts of interest.
 This policy applies to all persons who serve as a mentor to a medical student as part of the Summer Assistantship Program.

 Policy: Persons who agree to serve as a mentor to an AMS student under the auspices of the Summer Assistantship Program should not use their positions, or the work of the medical student mentee, for personal gain or for the benefit of an entity in which the faculty member has a financial interest.